4 Key Signs Your Social Security Check Might Be Smaller Than You Thought

 Millions of Readers

-Whether you’re currently joining the 71.6 million qualifying Americans who are currently receiving Social Security benefits, or will be among them in the future, you may want to start estimating how much you’ll receive each month.
-Having this steady source of income during retirement can provide you with some relief, knowing you’ll have money coming in to help pay expenses.
+Whether you’re currently joining the nearly 70 million Americans who are receiving Social Security benefits or will be among them in the future, you may want to start estimating how much you’ll receive each month.
+Having this steady source of income during retirement can provide you with some financial relief, knowing you’ll have money coming in to help pay expenses.

-However, there are several reasons why you may be surprised (or even disappointed) that your Social Security payments are smaller than you expected.
+However, there are several reasons why you could be surprised (or even disappointed) to find out that your Social Security payments are smaller than you expected.

 Your Earnings Weren’t Great